UkhonaS/Aws-Restart-Portfolio-/Labs/Database/Lab-RDS-DB-Server-and-App/README.md

 # 🗄️ Build a DB Server and Interact With It Using a Web App

 In this lab, I set up a fully managed relational database on AWS using Amazon RDS and connected it to a live web application.
-The goal was to get hands-on experience with how cloud databases are provisioned, secured, and used in a real app environment — no manual database administration needed.
+The goal was to get hands-on experience with how cloud databases are provisioned, secured, and connected to real applications — no manual server management required.

 ---